 treated to a guided tour of the Bowling Green Assembly Plant, and may even get to follow your actual Corvette through the build process from the start of body assembly to the end of the line.
 This tour includes the chance to witness areas of the plant not included in the general public tour, including paint areas, body start area, installation of seats, doors, trunk, steering wheel, air bags and engine, and more.†

-Every 2014 Corvette Stingray comes with an invitation for a discounted rate of $1,000 on an exclusive course at the Ron Fellows Performance Driving School at Spring Mountain Motorsports Ranch in Pahrump, Nevada.
+Every new 2014 and 2015 Corvette comes with an invitation for a discounted rate of $1,000 on an exclusive course at the Ron Fellows Performance Driving School at Spring Mountain Motorsports Ranch in Pahrump, Nevada.

 Enjoy a two-day course designed to teach new owners how to take full advantage of this precision instrument on a safe, closed-track environment.
 Heel/toe shifting, threshold braking, and cornering are just a few of the dynamic driving skills Stingray owners can learn to master at Spring Mountain.